awsdocs/aws-doc-sdk-examples/cpp/example_code/cross-service/serverless-aurora/README.md

-# Create an item tracker web app using Amazon Relational Database Service (Amazon RDS), Amazon Simple Email Service (Amazon SES), and the AWS SDK for C++.
+# Create an item tracker web app using Amazon RDS, Amazon SES, and the AWS SDK for C++

 ## Overview
 This example code creates an HTTP server which implements the following APIs.